 How To Slice an Avocado

-- You can also scoop out the whole avocado half, still whole, using your thin soup spoon, then use it whole or slice it on a cutting board.
+You can also scoop out the entire avocado half, still whole, using your thin soup spoon and then use it whole or slice it on a cutting board.

 Want more smart tutorials for getting things done around the home?

 See more How To posts

 We’re looking for great examples of your own household intelligence too!